 - Deciding if a clinical trial is safe.

 Informed consent is a process.
 Your doctor and other health professionals will share information and advice with you and your child.
 The information and advice will help you both to decide whether or not to consent to being part of a clinical trial.

 The ethical basis for the principle of informed consent comes from Right 7 of the Code of Health and Disability Services Consumers' Rights.
 You can ask for a copy of the Code at your hospital.

 What about NZ specific safeguards?

 Every clinical trial requires careful assessment by an ethics committee.
 It is the responsibility of the committee to make sure that it is ethically acceptable for children to participate in the trial.
-Even though most clinical trials are developed overseas, a New Zealand ethics committee must review each trial before it is approved in this country.
+Even though most clinical trials are developed overseas, a New Zealand ethics committee must review each trial before it gets approval in this country.

 The following organisations sometimes review and approve clinical trials in New Zealand:

 - Medsafe (New Zealand Medicines and Medical Devices Safety Authority)